Cats are curious creatures that love to climb, scratch, and lounge in cozy spaces.

 • REMOVABLE CAT BOWL INCLUDED: Specially added pet bowl allows cats to...

-FEANDREA wins again as the best cat trees for older cats choice!
+FEANDREA wins again as the best cat tree for older cats!

 The multi-level cat tree with feeder bowl is just the right size for achy kitties who can’t climb like they used to.